rust-lang/rust/src/doc/rust.md

 - `unsafe_no_drop_flag` - on structs, remove the flag that prevents destructors from being run twice.
 Destructors might be run multiple times on the same object with this attribute.
+- `phase` - on `extern crate` statements, allows specifying which "phase" of compilation the crate should be loaded for.
+Currently, there are two
+  choices: `link` and `plugin`. `link` is the default. `plugin` will load the crate at compile-time and use any syntax extensions or lints that the crate defines.
+They can both be specified, `#[phase(link, plugin)]` to use a crate both at runtime and compiletime.

 ### Conditional compilation